4.3 Periods to Be Presented in Pro Forma Financial Information

 -

-On the basis of its June 30 interim financial statements — Registrant A would provide a pro forma balance sheet as of June 30, 20X3, and pro forma income statements for the six months ended June 30, 20X3, and the year ended December 31, 20X2.
+On the basis of its June 30 interim financial statements — Registrant A would provide a pro forma balance sheet as of June 30, 20X3, and pro forma income statements for the six-month period ended June 30, 20X3, and the year ended December 31, 20X2.
 Because the pro forma financial information would only reflect periods before the transaction, a separate column for B would be shown for all periods.

 -